usegalaxy-eu/website/docs/README.md

 jekyll post "My new post"
 ```

-The only required metadata are tags and title.
-If you put `tools` in the tags a
-wrench icon will show with the post.
+The only required metadata are tags and title, you should **remove layout** as that is inherited / specified automatically.
+If you put `tools` in the tags a wrench icon will show with the post.

 ## Adding Events